spacelift-io/user-documentation/docs/concepts/stack/creating-a-stack.md

 ![](<../../assets/screenshots/Stack_Created.png>)

+With the expection of Pulumi, which requires additional mandatory steps first.
 After selecting the vendor for your stack, you're brought to a new screen indicating that your stack has been successfully created.
 This screen serves as a branching point where you can enhance the functionality of your stack through various integrations and customizations.

 You have the flexibility to either take shortcuts to specific configurations or continue through the standard process of setting up your stack.